nus-cs2103/website-base/admin/tp-pe-fragment.md

 <box type="important" >

 ****This is not a bug; it's fine the way it is!**** Every time you say that in response to a legitimate bug report, you are saying something about your own standard of work as a software engineer.
-Don't set that standard too low, which goes totally against what we are trying to achieve in this module.
+Don't set that standard too low, which goes totally against what we are trying to achieve in this course.

 **:fas-check: Yes, that needs fixing!** For each bug report you receive, if you think a software engineer who takes pride in their own work would say "yes, that needs fixing", accept it graciously as a bug, even if you can come up with _some_ argument for it not being a bug.
 Your professional integrity is more valuable than a measly fraction of a mark that you might lose.<br>
   Even when you still want to defend the behavior being labelled as problematic, instead of pretending that the behavior was a deliberate choice to begin with, you can say something like,